Registered Nurse (RN) Resume Examples & Templates for 2026

 How to Write a Registered Nurse Resume (Step-by-Step)

 The problem?
 Most RNs—whether new grads or seasoned warriors—treat resumes like afterthoughts.
-They throw in job duties, list every skill since the invention of stethoscopes, and pray the hiring manager is in a good mood.
+They throw in what all comes in their mind as a highlight of their current job which they are currently doing from last 3 years, list every skill since the invention of stethoscopes, and pray the hiring manager is in a good mood.

 But here's the truth no one tells you: